|View Complete Indicator Data|

 The greater Rochester region has the community vitality opportunities of a big city.
 The area is renowned for its theater, music, dance, an impressive range of museums and both large and intimate art galleries.
 The arts scene features many prominent institutions, as well as a flourishing array of mid- and small-sized theaters and clubs with just about every form of music.
 The community hosts festivals of world-wide importance, as well as ones that contribute to neighborhood vitality.

 Residents in our region are registered to vote and turn out to vote at higher rates than the state.
-In 2016, 82% of regional residents were registered, compared to 80% of state residents.
-In the 2016 (a presidential election year), 58% of regional residents voted, compared to 50% of state residents.
+In 2018, 83% of regional residents were registered, compared to 82% of state residents.
+In 2018 (a mid-term election year), 46% of regional residents voted, compared to 26% of state residents.

 |INDICATORS - Grouped by Topic||REGIONAL VALUE||YEAR||NYS COMPARISON||TREND | REGION|